-Should you require any further information, please do not hesitate to contact (staff contact) or the undersigned.
+A copy of this request should also be sent to this Conservation Authority.
+Should you require any further information, please do not hesitate to contact [staff contact] or the undersigned.

-Yours truly, Chief Administrative Officer/Secretary Treasurer
+[Chair of Hearing Board / Chief Administrative Officer / Secretary-Treasurer]

 Enclosure